Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Observations and data reduction

-SN\,2022jli was discovered on 2022 May 05.17 UT by Libert Monard \citep{monard2022} at an unfiltered (clear filter) apparent magnitude of 14.4\,mag, which was later corrected to $14.22 \pm 0.15$\,mag and reported to the Transient Name Server (TNS).
-The SN is located in the galaxy NGC\,157 at equatorial coordinates of $\alpha = \mathrm{00:34:45.7}$ and $\delta = \mathrm{-08:23:12.07}$ (J2000), in the northern spiral arm of its host galaxy, at $16\farcs2$ west and $35\farcs09$ north of the galaxy centre (see Fig. \ref{finder_chart_fig}).
-SN\,2022jli was classified as a SN\,Ic at a phase of one to three days after maximum based on a spectrum obtained on 2022 May 11.14 UT by \citet{2022TNSCR1261....1G}, and later confirmed as a SN~Ic by ePESSTO+ \citep{2022TNSCR1409....1C} based on a spectrum obtained on 2022 May 24.42 UT.
-Due to some confusion on the SN coordinates reported to TNS, the ePESSTO+ classification was erroneously reported as a separate object named SN\,2022jzy.
+SN\,2022jli was discovered on 2022 May 05.17 UTC by Libert Monard \citep{monard2022} at an unfiltered (clear filter) apparent magnitude of 14.4\,mag, which was later corrected to $14.22 \pm 0.15$\,mag and reported to the Transient Name Server (TNS).
+The SN is located in the galaxy NGC\,157 at equatorial co-ordinates of $\alpha = 00$:$34$:$45.7$ and $\delta = -08$:$23$:$12.07$ (J2000), in the northern spiral arm of its host galaxy, $16\farcs2$ west and $35\farcs09$ north of the galaxy centre (see Fig. \ref{finder_chart_fig}).
+SN\,2022jli was classified as a SN\,Ic at a phase of one to three days after maximum based on a spectrum obtained on 2022 May 11.14 UTC by \citet{2022TNSCR1261....1G}, and later confirmed as a SN~Ic by ePESSTO+ \citep{2022TNSCR1409....1C} based on a spectrum obtained on 2022 May 24.42 UTC.
+Due to some confusion about the SN co-ordinates reported to TNS, the ePESSTO+ classification was erroneously reported as a separate object named SN\,2022jzy.